 Comment ID Full comment Officer Comment/Action PSSPD223 I would like to commend the Council for taking an active approach to reaching the national target of net-zero emissions by 2050.
 The Council recognises its responsibility to make the Bournemouth, Christchurch and Poole region carbon neutral ahead of 2050 and in making its operations carbon neutral by 2030.
 Reviewing parking standards to reduce car dependency and increase cycle provisions indeed works positively towards this outcome.
 In discussing forecourts section 3.2.27 of the draft document states that 'parking in front gardens should be designed with the retention of existing walls, fences, railings or hedging, the minimization of hard, impermeable surfacing and the provision of sufficiently setback gates and generous planting'.
 The encouragement of retaining front gardens undoubtably supports climate change adaptation; air quality and flood mitigation; as well as improves neighbourhood streetscape and is thus encouraged.
 In order to effectively incentivise this, front planting must be positively acknowledged when included in planning proposals.
 Additionally, upon case by case review parking requirements must be reduced where possible to enable the facilitation of this.
 Furthermore, necessary landscaping detail should be requested and agreed upon within the application process where possible to avoid delay and secondary prioritisation through condition.
 It is supported that the Council considers cycle parking 'a key element of a development' due to cycling contribution to healthy lifestyles, reduced car dependency and reduced carbon emissions.
-Additionally, it is supported that the Council notes that cycle parking 'should not be treated as a secondary issue to be resolved by condition'.
-In order to successfully execute this is it imperative that planning officers take a proactive and collaborative approach with applicants in order to ensure the correct detailing is provided during the application process, rather than refusing on this basis and missing the opportunity to ensure site improvement and cycle par Noted.
+Additionally, it is supported that the Council notes that cycle parking is provided during the application process, rather than refusing on this basis and missing the opportunity to ensure site improvement and cycle parking provision.
+It is supported that the Council recommend that 'cycle parking should be in the most accessible location, above ground and near the main entrance to any development', but also accept rear and side parking with further guidance.
+In order Noted.
 Action: None